HaiYen3012/Chat-with-PDF/README.md

    ![dtb4.png](picture/dtb4.png)

-In this way, you have completed installing LM Studio and the model to run CHATBOT-RAG.
+In this way, you have completed installing LM Studio and the model to run the project.

 Before proceeding, please obtain the ```base_url``` and ```base_url``` from LM Studio on your computer and replace .`\Streamlit_RAG` as follows: